elmbridge/curriculum/Emojification.md

 Like all Elm files, `EmojiConverter.elm` starts off by telling us what module it defines.
 In other files, we'll be able to call it's functions by using the `EmojiConverter` namespace, in the same way we use the `Html` or `List` namespaces.

 This line also tells us the public API for the `EmojiConverter` module — regardless of what else is defined in this file, other files can, at most, access the three functions defined above.
-We can make some guesses as to purpose and method signature for these methods, based on their names.
+We can make some guesses as to purpose and signature for these functions, based on their names.
 In this case, the `textToEmoji` function seems like exactly what we are looking for.

 Let's import just the module into our `View.elm` file, by adding this to the list of imports: